-In this work, as the first major step in our vision, we build a spoken querying system for a subset of SQL.
-We call this system SpeakQL 1.0.
-In future work, we intend to rethink SQL itself for the speech-first era, as well as integrate our ideas with NLIs.
-Complementary to existing visual, NLIs, and touch-based interfaces, we offer the following.
-First, we support regular SQL with a tractable subset of the CFG grammar, although our architecture and methods will be applicable to any SQL query in general.
-Second, we leverage an existing modern state of the art Automatic Speech Recognition (ASR) technology instead of reinventing the wheel.
-Third, and most importantly, we support queries in any application domain over any database schema.
-Finally, we support multimodal interactive query correction using touch (or clicks) and speech with a screen display.
-Overall, we build an open-domain, speech-driven, and multimodal querying system for regular SQL wherein users can dictate the query and perform interactive correction using touch and/or speech.
+Desiderata.
+Complementary to existing visual interfaces, NLIs, and touch-based interfaces, we desire the following.
+(1) Support regular SQL with a tractable subset of the CFG, although our architecture and methods will be applicable to any SQL query in general.
+(2) Leverage an existing modern state of the art Automatic Speech Recognition (ASR) technology instead of reinventing the wheel.
+(3) Support queries in any application domain over any database schema.
+(4) Support multimodal interactive query correction using touch (or clicks) and speech with a screen display.
+Overall, we desire an opendomain, speech-driven, and multimodal querying system for regular SQL wherein users can dictate the query and perform interactive correction using touch and/or speech.